True-VFX/TrueVAULT-Documentation/docs/guides/quick-start.md

 1. Click `Sign In`.
 2. Enter email and password.
-3. Complete email verification (check inbox) if prompted.
+3. Complete email verification if prompted.
-4. If Multi-Factor Auth required, follow on-screen steps (Add Phone, Verify Code).
-5. Set Name and Username when asked.
+4. Set Name and Username in the Account Settings.

 ## 4. Browse